atac/c10-tools/readme.rst

 Dependencies
 ------------
 * Python_ 2.7 or 3.6 and later
-* Pipenv (pip install pipenv)

 Building and Running
 --------------------
-If the dependencies are installed (pipenv install) you can run each sample from the commandline using python (eg: python c10-stat.py) and commandline help will show you how to use each one.
+If the dependencies are installed (pip install -r requirements) you can run each sample from the commandline using python (eg: python c10-stat.py) and commandline help will show you how to use each one.